A Tbilisi Itinerary for 2 Days: How to See All The Highlights?

 Time spent here: 10 minutes

-Tired of of seeing so many churches in Tbilisi?
+Tired of seeing so many churches in Tbilisi?
 Too bad, because you’re getting more on this next stop (and then at least 2 more and a synagogue to boot).
 This time, you’ll finally cross the Kura River to the actual Old Town of Tbilisi.

-What sets St. George Cathedral apart from the rest of them on this itinerary is its turquoise roof, and the turquoise accents in the interior.
+What sets St. George Cathedral apart from the rest of them on this itinerary is its turquoise roof and the turquoise accents in the interior.
 It’s also one of two Armenian churches in Tbilisi.

 The church is small, and you’ll be done with your visit within minutes, but the beautifully decorated walls are worth a peek inside.